 Ask your school counselor about financial aid nights.

 Speed up the processgo to fsaid.ed.gov to create an FSA ID.
 With an FSA ID you can apply and sign your FAFSA online.

 Complete other applications for private, state or school financial aid programs.
 Watch for deadlines!

 Complete the FAFSA and return as soon as possible starting October 1.
 Apply online at fafsa.gov.

-Review your Student Aid Report (SAR) to find out your family's EFC.
-Make corrections and resubmit, if necessary.
 Turn in any other documentation your school needs to verify your application information to the financial aid office.

 Double-check that the financial aid office at each school you are applying to has all of the information needed to determine your eligibility.